hyperledger-labs/fabric-ansible-collection/docs/source/tasks/intermediateCA.rst

 Creating an Intermediate Certificate Authority
 =================================================

-IBM Blockchain Platform allows for the optional use of Intermediate CAs which can protect a root CA and provide operational flexibility.
-The IBM Blockchain Platform documentation describes the business rerquirement and the manual steps in detail.
+IBM Support for Hyperledger Fabric allows for the optional use of Intermediate CAs which can protect a root CA and provide operational flexibility.
+The IBM Support for Hyperledger Fabric documentation describes the business rerquirement and the manual steps in detail.

 The scenario in this task guide is that Magneto Corp wishes to create a Root CA for the corporation, and an Intermediate CA for a UK subsidiary.